 There were a great number of spelling variations

 in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Baptiste, Baptist, Batiste, Batist, Batis, Batie and many more.

 Early Notables of the Baptis family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Baptis Notables in all our PDF Extended History products and printed products wherever possible.
+Marie Jeanne Baptiste of...
+Another 49 words (4 lines of text) are included under the topic Early Baptis Notables in all our PDF Extended History products and printed products wherever possible.